UrbanReflex/xemu-website/docs/docs/snapshots.md

 ## About Snapshots

 Snapshots are saved to the hard disk image that you started xemu with.
+They will not work with raw format hard disk images (ie .bin files).

 !!! danger "Important Notes"